 In many ways, Heather McNamara is just like any other senior at East Islip High School on Long Island’s South Shore.
 She loves spending time with her friends.
 She’s a Girl Scout, helps out with her school yearbook, and is in the National Honor Society.
 She also has learned sign language and teaches other children how to sign as well.

 But when she was a child, she wasn’t expected to make it to middle school.
 That’s because medically, she is far from ordinary.

 As a toddler, Heather experienced severe stomach pain and frequent vomiting.
 Her doctors were baffled and attributed it to allergies or non-life-threatening stomach issues.

-But on September 7, 2007, Heather passed out in her father’s arms, and the McNamaras’ world was forever changed.
+When, on September 7, 2007, Heather passed out in her father’s arms, the McNamaras’ world was forever changed.
 She was 5 years old.
 At the hospital, doctors discovered a cancerous tumor at the base of her stomach.

 In February 2009, Heather underwent the 23-hour procedure.
 Three surgical teams, led by Dr. Kato, removed her stomach, liver, spleen, pancreas, and large and small intestines, and placed them on ice with a preservation solution.
 They next removed the tumor while preparing her body to receive the organs that were healthy enough to be re-implanted.
 Heather’s father stood by to donate his own liver if necessary.